 The property consists of a mosaic of vegetated communities, a deeply incised seepage stream, open pasture and a portion of Lake McBride.
 The project falls within the Red Hills physiographic region, which consists of pine-dominated uplands, numerous karst sinkholes and lakes.
-These habitats are breeding, nesting and foraging areas for numerous wildlife species including bald eagles.
+These habitats are breeding, nesting and foraging areas for numerous wildlife species, including bald eagle (Haliaeetus leucocephalus).
 Millstone Plantation is also rich in archaeological sites.